trewqpoiuuy/On-The-Origin/Resources/ReadMe.txt

 		Output: bool, returns true (1) if the specified plantID matches the one found at the specified coordinates, or a plantID simply exists at the coordinates if no plantID is specified.
 Returns false (0) in all other cases.
 		-
 		Note: this function may not work as intended if plantID = " ".
 _______________________

+		Mycelium(int z, DimensionStruct DimInfo, vector<VectorStruct>& ResourceVector, vector<ResourceCache>& MyceliumCache,
+		signed long long int waterchange,
+		signed long long int nitrogenchange,
+		signed long long int phosphoruschange,
+		signed long long int potassiumchange
+		)
+		-
+		z: the depth at which the Mycelium function should operate.
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
+ 		ResourceVector: the vector containing the resources you want to apply the function to.
+		MyceliumCache: the vector for holding the mycelium's resources.
+		waterchange: the extent to which you want to change the distribution of water in the soil.
+		nitrogenchange: the extent to which you want to change the distribution of nitrogen in the soil.
+		phosphoruschange: the extent to which you want to change the distribution of phosphorus in the soil.
+		potassiumchange: the extent to which you want to change the distribution of potassium in the soil.
+		-
+		Output: vector<ResourceCache>, contains 2 structs: the first ([0]) contains averages for each resource at layer z, and the second ([1]) contains totals for each resource at layer z.
+		-
+		Note: if the output of Mycelium is set to equal a vector, the vector must first be initialized to have 2 ResourceCaches.
+Not initializing the vector with 2 ResourceCaches will result is a crash.
+		This function redistributes resources through a single stratum (or depth) of soil, causing each resource to approach the average by the amount specified in the last 4 arguments.
+		Excess resources are added to MyceliumCache, to keep the total amount of resources constant.
+		After redistributing the resources to the specified extent, the function will try to put any remaining resources (or lack thereof, in the case of negative values) back into ResourceVector, but only to the extent that the resources in ResourceVector approach the average.
+_______________________

+		absdiff(long long int a, long long int b = 0)
+		-
+		a: the value to be subtracted from; can be used alone if the absolute value of a single long long int is needed.
+		b: the value to subtract by.
+		-
+		Output: the absolute value of a-b.
+		-
+		Note: this function was created to avoid some problems present in the standard abs function, primarily that it can cause overflows when dealing with unsigned ints.
+_______________________

+		sign(long long int value)
+		-
+		value: thae value that you would like the sign of.
+		-
+		Output: int, 1 if value is >0, -1 in all other cases.
+_______________________

+		initializeMycelium(DimensionStruct DimInfo)
+		-
+		DimInfo: contains dimensional information for ResourceVector, and allows the function to translate coordinates into a position.
+		-
+		Output: vector<ResourceCache>, a vector of DimInfo.depth ResourceCaches, with all values set to 0.
+_______________________